 Firstly, to address the question of whether you can actually have a television in your bathroom.

 With tablet and mobile usage growing and streaming available at the tap of a finger, it seems like the need for a bathroom tv may have already been bypassed.
 However, statistics don’t marry up with this assumption.
-Despite over 54% of homes in the UK having access to at least one tablet based on 2015 Ofcom research, according to the Broadcasters Audience Research Board (BARB), which measures and tracks audience and TV ratings, in the third quarter of 2020 viewing figures for the most watched programmes on tablet or mobile only reach figures of around 75-90,000 people.
+Despite over 54% of homes in the UK having access to at least one tablet based on 2015 Ofcom research, according to the Broadcasters Audience Research Board (BARB), which measures and tracks audience and TV ratings, in the third quarter of 2020 viewing figures for the most watched programmes on tablet or mobile only reach figures of around 75-90,000 people (data taken from BARB - page no longer available).
 Netflix has also reported that 70% of its viewing ends up on connected TV than mobile devices.

 So, if you’re content with a small screen, or simply prefer a moment to contemplate, reflect and bathe in quiet, then you may not feel like a bathroom TV is warranted.
 However, if you do like to relax with a device, unless you purchase a bath rack capable of balancing a tablet up, you will have to contend with the fact that holding it or using it around the bathtub could risk water damage.
 This is likely to mean irreversible damage – an expensive mistake to make.